Salice Law

 DIVORCE VS. LEGAL SEPARATION

-Arizona is a no fault divorce state, meaning that either spouse may file for divorce without having to prove wrongdoing by the other party.
+Arizona is a no fault state, meaning that either spouse may file for divorce without having to prove wrongdoing by the other party.

 When it comes to legal separation or divorce, key issues must be resolved, including asset division, spousal maintenance (also known as “alimony”) and child related matters.